|

 What about the Apostle Paul?
 Paul was called directly by God and after a time in Arabia returned to the Apostles to receive confirmation that what he had received from the Lord was correct.
 Paul’s doctrine is based on the original three pillars of doctrine and Paul is a similitude of the believer who is called and receives his confirmation directly from the Word of God and does not divert from its authority.

 In the book of Ezekiel chapters forty through forty-two, is a detailed description of Ezekiel’s vision of a temple.
 In chapter forty-three we are told this is God’s building.
-God tells Ezekiel that the people have placed the “setting of their threshold by My thresholds, and their posts by My posts,” (verse eight).
+God tells Ezekiel that the people have placed the “setting of their threshold by My thresholds, and their post by My posts,” (verse eight).
 In this verse God tells Ezekiel that His people have defiled His work “by their abominations.”

 God’s work, His building in Ezekiel’s vision is symbolic of God’s Word, His pattern, His design which has been defiled by the addition of posts and thresholds of doctrine and practices that were never part of God’s original message to His people.